 Does this sound familiar?
 You have the passion to make movies, but you have no idea how to get started.
 You don’t have a camera.
 You don’t have a Hollywood network.
 You don’t have money.

 These excuses will stop you if you let them.

 To be perfectly frank with you, these excuses almost stopped me.
-But one day, the famed success guru Brian Tracy (affiliate link) said: “You can have anything you want in life if you are willing to pay the price.”
+But one day I heard this quote from the famed success guru Brian Tracy.
+He said: “You can have anything you want in life if you are willing to pay the price.”